facebook/wdt/README.md

 speed isn't as good as it would with more data (as there is still a TCP ramp up time even though it's faster because of parallelization) like when we use it in our production use cases.

-See "wcp.sh" (which installs as "wcp") for a more detailed example.

 ## Performance/Results